 Just for fun, I decided to ask ChatGPT the same question with the exact same wording — it will be interesting to watch and see how accurate the following prose proves to be when we look back a few years from now in future Top 40 analysis reports.
 After typing the question into the prompt, the machine spit out the following synopsis in less than 5 seconds: AI is already making strides in electrical design, but its full integration into the field will depend on several factors.
 These include the development of AI algorithms tailored specifically for electrical design tasks, advancements in computational power to handle complex simulations and optimizations, and the acceptance and adoption of AI tools by engineers and companies.
 Given the current rate of progress, it’s reasonable to expect AI to become a viable component of electrical design work within the next 5 to 10 years.
 However, this timeline could vary depending on the pace of technological innovation and the specific subfields within electrical design.
 As AI technologies continue to mature and demonstrate their capabilities in tasks such as circuit design, optimization, and fault detection, engineers will increasingly rely on these tools to streamline their workflows, improve efficiency, and uncover new design possibilities.
 Additionally, the integration of AI into design software platforms will likely accelerate its adoption within the industry.
 Ultimately, while AI will undoubtedly transform the practice of electrical design, human expertise and creativity will remain essential in guiding the design process, interpreting results, and ensuring that designs meet the required standards and specifications.

 Turn to the Top 40 cover story for more commentary and analysis on this year’s survey results, including specific ways in which these leading electrical design firms are using AI.
-Predictably, their top answer was “optimizing processing and improving efficiencies;” however, the second most popular response (marketing and promotions) did surprise me a bit.
+Predictably, their top answer was “optimizing processes and improving efficiencies;” however, the second most popular response (marketing and promotions) did surprise me a bit.
 Digging into this concept a little deeper, don’t miss Freelance Writer Tim Kridel’s feature article, which contemplates the future of building information modeling (BIM).
 Although combining AI with BIM can obviously make design engineers more productive, this piece takes an in-depth look at what it will actually take to get there as well as evaluates the other business benefits and pitfalls that could come along with the AI evolution.